danielatuia/manual_testing_portofolio/Final Project/README.md

 # 2. SQL section

 The database created is named *orangehrm*.
 The tables are named *employees* and *workexperience*, created with all the columns needed to save information.
-Inside the sql file are performed different queries: [Orange HRM.txt](https://github.com/danielatuia/manual_testing_portofolio/files/8781063/Orange.HRM.txt)
+Inside the sql file are performed different queries: [workExperience.txt](https://github.com/danielatuia/manual_testing_portofolio/files/8781141/workExperience.txt)